jannikhst/dmx-raspberry-pi/README.md

 # Beer Pong Table Control via DMX / App

-This repository contains a small personal project that allows you to control a beer pong table that has built DMX LED stripes via the DMX Protocol.
+This repository provides the resources of a small personal project that allows you to control the lights of a beer pong table remotely via App or directly via the DMX Protocol.
 The project utilizes a DIY DMX API server and provides various scripts, models, and servers to facilitate the control and interaction with the LED stripes.
 You can find a live demo of a example client at [https://yucca.pro](https://yucca.pro).

 ## Repository Structure